cs340-24/color_sort/cpp_ver/README.md

 Once all colors have been sorted so that all blocks of the same color are in the same bottle, the level is complete!

 ### Example Game:
 Here's an example of a level with 2 colors (letters for this version).
-Your goal is to get all of the As in one bottle and all of the Bs in another:
+Your goal is to get all of the As in one bottle and all of the Bs in another:<br>
 ![initial state](instr_pics/initial.png)
 <br>To start, you can either move the top B from bottle 1 to bottle 3, or the top two As from bottle 2 to bottle 3.
-To move the top As from bottle 2 to bottle 3, we enter "2 3":
+To move the top As from bottle 2 to bottle 3, we enter "2 3":<br>
-ENTER MOVE: 2 3
+ENTER MOVE: 2 3<br>
 ![after 1st move](instr_pics/2.png)

 Now, the only available move is transferring the top B in bottle 1 to bottle 2:
 ENTER MOVE: 1 2

 ![after 2nd move](instr_pics/3.png)
-You can move the top A in bottle 1 to bottle 3, then the B in bottle 1 to bottle 2, then the last A in bottle 1 to bottle 3 to complete the level:
+You can move the top A in bottle 1 to bottle 3, then the B in bottle 1 to bottle 2, then the last A in bottle 1 to bottle 3 to complete the level:<br>
 ![complete level](instr_pics/complete.png)<br>

 ## How to Run the Game: